yaeluria/Focusalarm/README.md

 To access it use this [link](https://codesandbox.io/s/focusalarm-tester-updated-264-yrnj3).

- To test, once setting the alarm times and sound on the extension popup, open the app in the sandobox in a new window.
+ To test, once setting the alarm times and sound on the extension popup, open the app in the sandbox in a new window.
 Input the desired time according to the alarm/s you want to test.

 The alarm should ring when the timer on the app reaches the time you set the alarm for.
 If you want to test the extension more than once on the mock app, you will have to make a clone of it and then open it in another window.